-All entries are judged by CSU faculty members who select the finalists in each category.
+All entries are judged by CSU faculty members who select the finalists.
 The entries are then judged by entertainment industry professionals who select the winners in each category and the Best in Show winner.
 The Best in Show winner is chosen from among the category winners.
 The Audience Choice winner is selected by the public audience at the screening.
 Winners are announced at the awards ceremony.

 What is the prize for winning?

 For the 2021 cycle, all finalists will receive a prize.
 There will also be the opportunity for Best in Show and Audience Choice.

 I don’t have fancy equipment or a large production budget.
 Will my project still be considered if it is not as highly produced as others?

 Yes, of course.
 Judges tell us that what is most important is the quality of the story, the delivery, and creativity and imagination.

 After the Festival, will I get my submission back?